Best Intermediate Guitar Lessons (our Top Pick)

 If you want to take a more extensive look at our ratings system, we go into more detail about each point at the bottom of our best beginner guitar lessons post.
 But hopefully the detail we've already given you is helpful enough to make an informed decision.

+Intermediate guitar players need options and variety.
+They need a program that can help them focus on specific topics and drill deep.
 Guitar lessons that don't do this are going to leave intermediate players un-challenged and less productive in terms of their improvement as musicians.
+The best guitar lessons for intermediate players give you a lane.

+They help apply what you've already learned to a specific style.
 In other words, it should feel a lot more creative than what you were having to do as a beginner.
+We believe the programs recommended in this article will get you there, because we've done our homework.

 Questions and Comments

-If you have questions about any of the programs recommended, feel free to drop a note in the comments section below and I'll do my best to provide an answer, more information, or to point you in the right direction.
+If you have questions about any of the lessons recommended, feel free to drop a note in the comments section below and I'll do my best to provide an answer, more information, or to point you in the right direction.

-Written by Bobby on Lessons and Reviews
+Written by Bobby Kittleberger on Lessons & Roundups

 Comment Policy: You're down to leave a comment?
 That's awesome.
 Keep in mind that comments are moderated and rel="nofollow" is in use.
 Please avoid any spammy keywords or a domain as your name, otherwise your comment will be deleted.
 Let's stay on topic, keep questions relevant and have a meaningful conversation.
 All the best.